|

 sexual chemistry between the pair is palpable.
 The exquisite clarity of her

-singing voice is shown at it’s best during her wistful performance of ‘A
+singing voice is shown at its best during her wistful performance of "A Winter's

 is the archetypal consummate leading lady.